Disability Pride

 For a minute, their conversation becomes background noise as I wonder if our family had not experienced all we did with Jayde, would I share their sentiments?
 Would I still see the invisible?

 Once I arrive home, I am greeted with loving arms.
 "How was your lunch?"
 I sigh, "It was ok—" As Jackson looks at me, he sees me.
 "But?"
 I quickly respond, "Something happened that bothered me."
 He listens intently as I tell him about the conversation.
 He utters a knowing, "Ah, I see."
 I pause, "But that's just it.
 I don't.
-I know the comments were not made with malicious intent, directed at Jayde, or intended to make me feel some sort of emotion.
+I know the comments were not made with malicious intent, directed at Jayde, or intended to make me feel any emotion.
 These are some of the most genuinely kind and loving women I've ever known.
 Still, it really bothered me.
 If they see things from this point of view, it's no wonder the rest of society is so vile."
 He nodded in agreement before making that one statement every husband struggles to utter, "You are right."

 Comments